Ideal Whitehead Graphs in Out(F_r) III: Achieved Graphs in Rank 3: Preliminary definitions and notation

-$G(g)$ is given a \emph{smooth structure} via a partition of the edges at each vertex into two sets: $\mathcal{E}_b$ (the black edges of $G(g)$) and $\mathcal{E}_c$ (the colored edges of $G(g)$).
-A \emph{smooth path} will mean a path alternating between colored and black edges.
+By the \emph{smooth structure} on $G(g)$ we mean the partition of the edges at each vertex into two sets: $\mathcal{E}_b$ (the black edges of $G(g)$) and $\mathcal{E}_c$ (the colored edges of $G(g)$).
+We call any path in $G(g)$ alternating between colored and black edges \emph{smooth}. \end{df}

-Several notions of abstract lamination train track structures are defined in \cite{p12a} and \cite{p12b}.
-We recall now what is necessary for this paper:

-A \emph{lamination train track (ltt) structure $G$} is a pair-labeled colored train track graph (black edges will be included, but not considered colored) satisfying: ~\\ \begin{description} \item[ltt1:] Vertices are either purple or red. \ $\mathcal{C}(G_k)$ will denote the subgraph of $G_k$, from $\mathcal{LW}(f_k)$, containing all colored (red and purple) edges of $G_k$.
-Sometimes $\mathcal{PI}(G_k)$ will be used to denote the purple subgraph of $G_k$ from $\mathcal{SW}(f_k)$.